 - Student loan debt is approximately $1.1 trillion

 We are racking up this debt at an unprecedented rate, and there is no end in sight.
 We have been living on deficits and debt for years and are not producing enough to ever pay these debts.
-We haven’t had a trade surplus in 37 years!
+We haven’t had a trade surplus in decades!

 We must stop this way of doing things immediately, or our money could be worthless before we know it.
 This is not conjecture, it is an inevitability if things continue as they have been.